 Occupational therapy assists in the development of everyday living skills needed to live with mental illness.
-These include achieving a balance of taking care of oneself, being productive and contributing in the community, and maintaining social and leisure activity.
+These include achieving a balance of taking care of oneself, being productive, contributing to the community, and maintaining social and leisure activity.

 Quality of life can be achieved when mental illness is present.